Larwive/RNNLGGnet/README.md

 # RNNLGGnet

-An attempt to classify patients with RBD (REM sleep behaviour disorder) and predict whether an RBD patient will develop the Parkinson disease using an RNN-augmented LGGNet with PSG data.
+An attempt to classify patients with RBD (REM sleep behaviour disorder) and predict whether an RBD patient will develop the Parkinson disease (PD) using an RNN-augmented LGGNet with PSG data.

-The code architecture and the model is taken from `yi-ding-cs`'s repository (https://github.com/yi-ding-cs/LGG).
+The code architecture and the 'LGGnet' model is taken from `yi-ding-cs`'s repository (https://github.com/yi-ding-cs/LGG).
 You probably want to check their repository for better understanding.

 I added an RNN part (a Gru layer) and made the training in 3 phases.